ubc-library-rc/gis-intro-leaflet/content/webmapping-tools.md

 #### Resources for uMap
 {: .no_toc}
-- For a demonstration on setting up a web map with uMap, see the nested subpage, [MyMaps demo](./umap.md).
+- For a demonstration on setting up a web map with uMap, see the nested subpage, [uMap demo](./umap.md).

 ----

 ## QGIS to Web Map plugin

 If you’re familiar with [QGIS](https://qgis.org/), there’s actually a nifty plugin for turning your QGIS map into an interactive webmap, either powered by Leaflet or OpenLayers.
 This plugin is aptly called [qgis2web](https://plugins.qgis.org/plugins/qgis2web/).
-Below is an example qgis2web made map created by the workshop author for BC Disaster Resilience Research Network:
+Below is an example map created by the workshop author for the BC Disaster Resilience Research Network:

  <iframe src="https://lilydemet.github.io/island-mapping/" style="width:100%; height:600px;"></iframe>

 #### qgs2web Advantages and Disadvantages
 {: .no_toc}
+- If you are somewhat familiar with QGIS, qgis2web is a super beginner-friendly way to make a web map.
+Especially if you aren't sure whether a web map is the right format for your project output, qgis2web is a quick way to visualize what it might look like.
-- However, you will need somewhere to store your map and map data, such as Github or a local server.
+- A disadvantage is you will need somewhere to store your map and map data, such as Github or a local server.
-- Can edit leaflet directly in code editor on your computer once downloaded.

-#### Resources
+#### Resources for qgis2web
 {: .no_toc}
-- See the Research Common's [workshop on QGIS Plugins](https://ubc-library-rc.github.io/gis-plugins-qgis/content/webmapping.html) for a guided tutorial on how to not only make a webmap using the qgis2web plugin, but also host it online.
+- See the Research Common's [workshop on QGIS Plugins](https://ubc-library-rc.github.io/gis-plugins-qgis/content/webmapping.html) for a guided tutorial on how to not only make a webmap using the qgis2web plugin, but also host it online using Github.

 ----

 ## ArcGIS Online
 [ArcGIS Online](https://www.arcgis.com/index.html) or (AGOL) is Esri's online platform for making dynamic and interactive maps.
 If you are faculty or student at UBC, you can learn more about obtaining access [here](https://gis.ubc.ca/software/#:~:text=FOR%20STUDENT%20PERSONAL%20COMPUTERS&text=This%20%2420%20license%20includes%20ArcGIS,reduced%20cost%20is%20also%20available.&text=This%20is%20a%20non%2Drefundable,installed%20on%20personal%20computers%20only.).
-Check out the Research Common's [workshop on ArcGIS Online](https://ubc-library-rc.github.io/gis-storymaps/) for more.

 <iframe src='https://www.arcgis.com/apps/instant/basic/index.html?appid=23193586bdc34314a976d475e2cb867e' width="100%" height="500" style="border:none;"> </iframe>

 #### ArcGIS Online Advantages  ⇡
 {: .no_toc}
-> - Allows you to load and save data online, as well as create dynamic maps with customizable basemaps, popups, and interaction
+  - Allows you to load and save data online, as well as create dynamic maps with customizable basemaps, popups, and interaction

 #### ArcGIS Online Disadvantages ⇣
 {: .no_toc}
-> - ArcGIS Online is proprietary, meaning it is not free to use
+  - ArcGIS Online is proprietary, meaning it is not free to use
-> - Licensing is a hassle, and collaboration can only occur between people who both own an active license
+  - Licensing is a hassle, and collaboration can only occur between people who both own an active license

+#### AGOL Resources
+{: .no_toc}
+ - Check out the Research Common's [workshop on ArcGIS Online](https://ubc-library-rc.github.io/gis-storymaps/) for more.

 ----